Review: Cathay Pacific First Class (777-300ER)

 Across from the seat was a large footwell, which also fit my small personal bag with ease.
 This doubled as the second seat or ‘buddy seat’.

-Another feature of the seat was the seat included the retractable armrest, which could be deployed with a hand pull next to the headrest.
-There was a literature compartment and reading light on this side, as well the controls for seating position.
+Another feature of the seat was a retractable armrest, which could be deployed with a hand pull next to the headrest.
+There was a literature compartment and reading light on this side, as well as the controls for seating position.

 The tray table for the seat was the stow-away kind.
 It had forward and backward movement, but no rotation.